 - Linear movement should be used sparingly, especially to illustrate quantifiable progress (i.e. 40 of 100 items complete)

-For all motion there is propulsion causing the movement of an object.
-Always keep in mind the object's mass, as well as the force projecting the object forward
+- For all animation there is propulsion causing the movement of an object.
+Consider the object's mass, as well as the force projecting the object forward

-Motion should follow logical expectations of movement; subtle, restrained animations are more effective than overly complex ones.
+Transitions should be fast with no more than three animated properties.
+Animation should follow logical expectations of movement - subtle, restrained animations are more effective than overly complex ones.

-Motion is an effective tool to provide users with feedback for their actions.
-It can cause confusion when motion is used in an application without a user taking an action to cause it.
-As such, limit the use to initial page load or to provide visual feedback to a user for an action they have taken.
+Transitions should be triggered by explicit user interaction.
+Animation is an effective tool to provide users with feedback for their actions.
+It can cause confusion when animation is used in an application without a user taking an action to cause it.
+As such, limit the use to initial page load, or to provide visual feedback to a user for an action they have taken.

 Transitions, especially while loading, should be applied to the smallest component possible.
 For instance, using a skeleton state animation while loading cards in-place is better than a single loading transition for the entire set.

-Motion should reinforce existing application hierarchy and structure.
+Transitions should help users understand relationships using the existing UI's hierarchy and structure.
 Use subtle translations and movements together with application levels.
-Mostly, elements should be invoked and dismissed from where a user takes action.
+Elements should be invoked and dismissed from where a user takes action.

-The table below displays recommended millisecond durations for components and elements.
+The table below displays recommended durations for components and elements in milliseconds.